IBM/platinum-demos/docs/300-integration-detecting-situtations-using-event-automation/demo-script.md

 <br/>

 In this demo we showed how Focus Corps used IBM Event Automation to capitalize on time-sensitive revenue opportunities.
-Specifically, we looked at how the Event catalog allows consumers to discover and subscribe to events.
-The marketing team used these streams to build an event processing flow.
+Specifically, we saw how the marketing team accessed the Event catalog to discover and subscribe to events.
+Then they used these streams to build an event processing flow.
 The flow detects in real-time which customers should receive the high value discount.
-This has transformed how quickly the marketing team can create new features and freed them up from requesting this from other teams.
+This has transformed how quickly the marketing team can create new features and freed them from requesting this from other teams.

 Thank you for attending today’s presentation.